powenyao/powenyao.github.io/_pages/about.md

 <i class="fas fa-fw fa-link" aria-hidden="true">
 </i>go-go interaction technique</a>.
 What if all your inspiration has been done by someone else?
-Alternatively, how do we encourage those without inspirations to innovate?
+Alternatively, how do we encourage those without inspiration to innovate?

-To innovate is a common recurring challenge I face in my teaching, PhD, and personal work.
+To innovate is a recurring challenge in my teaching, PhD, and personal work.
 Bolstered by my academic background, my approach and weapon of choice is to truly understand the problem:

 * Break the problem down to its fundamental components